MeerkatBoss/hash_table/README.md

 returns the node preceding the found one.

-83.7% of program execution time is spent on calls to `__strcmp_avx2` function, which indicates that `find_parent_node` needs to compare the given keys with many keys stored in the bucket.
+83.7% of program execution time is spent on calls to `__strcmp_avx2` function, which indicates that `find_parent_node` needs to compare the given key with many keys stored in the bucket.
 This means that the bucket sizes are very large, because the size of hash table is much smaller than the number of keys stored in it.